Statius

 The only surviving works of Statius are the Silvae and two epics, the Thebaid and the unfinished Achilleid.

-The Thebeid is a retelling of the Theban legend from the beginning of the Theban War to the death of Antigone and Theseus’ subsequent war on Thebes.
+The Thebaid is a retelling of the Theban legend from the beginning of the Theban War to the death of Antigone and Theseus’ subsequent war on Thebes.
 The Achilleid was intended to be a complete epic surrounding the life of Achilles, from his birth and bath in the river Styx to his death at Troy.

 The Silvae are a collection of various poems in five books.
-The collection is not unlike Catullus’ Libella and contains love poems, laments, and musings on daily life.
+The collection is not unlike Catullus’ libellus and contains love poems, laments, and musings on daily life.
 One notable aspect is its concern for upper class patrons, which is often seen with disdain by many critics.

 Legacy